 Who does it help?

-The project will focus on college students and university students, particularly focusing on first year undergraduates who are experiencing the important transition into adulthood and higher education.
+The project will focus on college and university students, mainly first-year undergraduates experiencing the critical transition into adulthood and higher education.

 When and where does it take place?

-The SITUATE project will run for two years and will be delivered on University of Sussex campus, in addition to a number of local colleges in Brighton.
+The SITUATE project will run for two years and be delivered to the University of Sussex campus and several local colleges in Brighton.

 What does it hope to achieve?

-The overarching aim of the project is to produce a sustainable, best practice model for the higher education sector which supports students and promotes positive mental health and wellbeing outcomes.
+The project's overarching aim is to produce a sustainable, best practice model for the higher education sector that supports students and promotes positive mental health and wellbeing outcomes.
 Key outcomes include enhancing mental health literacy and the development of healthy coping strategies for maintaining positive mental health throughout university life.

 What does SITUATE have to do with prevention?